 Charlotte Wilkinson, RICS Chartered Senior Surveyor

-‘When I first announced that I was going to embark upon a degree in Real Estate at Sheffield Hallam University many people responded with the question ‘isn’t that a very male dominated career?’.
-It was no surprise to me that when I looked around the lecture hall there was a handful of women and the great majority were men.
-Historically, surveying has had a reputation for being a male dominated industry however, from the very start of my career in property I have been fortunate enough to have had the opportunity to work alongside and be guided by some very inspirational women.
+‘When I first announced that I was going to embark upon a degree in Real Estate at Sheffield Hallam University many people responded with the question ‘isn’t that a very male-dominated career?’.
+It was no surprise to me that when I looked around the lecture hall there was only a handful of women and the great majority were men.
+Historically, surveying has had a reputation for being a male-dominated industry however, from the very start of my career in property I have been fortunate enough to have had the opportunity to work alongside and be guided by some very inspirational women.

 Since joining GP Surveyors in 2016 more and more women have joined our team and it’s encouraging to see the changes across the industry.
 The industry as a whole has embraced flexible working and I hope that this will encourage more inspirational women to seek and maintain a career in property’.

-I began my life at GP Surveyors back in 2016 where I came in as a graduate and the youngest member of the team.
-It was no surprise to me when I joined that I was the only woman within the surveying team as it is often thought of as a predominantly male profession.
+I began my life at GP Surveyors back at the start of 2016 where I came in as a graduate and the youngest member of the team.
+It was no surprise to me that when I initially joined I was the only woman within the surveying team, as it is often thought of as a predominantly male profession.

 However, more and more women are becoming part of surveying – take our office for example.
 Shortly after I joined 3 other female surveyors joined the company.
-In only 2 and a half years the office is almost 50/50 male and female with half the surveying team being female.
+In only 2 and a half years the company is 50/50 male and female which is reflected in the surveying team .

 My current role as a surveyor changes on a day-to-day basis where no two days are the same.
 In our line of work, we work across the whole of the UK which means we get to see a variety of places and people from a variety of backgrounds.
 I really enjoy the surveying team at GP Surveyors as we are all like-minded individuals.